rackerlabs/support-how-to/content/how-to/cloud-servers/prevent-issues-with-windows-server-reboots/index.md

 product_url: cloud-servers
 ---

-This article describes how to restore your Windows server to a working state automatically after a reboot.
-After you complete the procedures in this article, you should not need to launch applications manually or apply firewall rules after your Windows server has rebooted.
+This article describes how to restore your Windows&reg; server to a working state automatically after a reboot.
+After you complete the procedures in this article, you should not need to launch applications manually or apply firewall rules after your Windows server reboots.

 ### Verify that your server is fully patched